-At the date of the 2001 Census, the population of Ceredigion was around 75 thousand people, and the area was less than a third as densely populated as Wales as a whole, with around 40 people per square kilometre.
-There are also annual mid-year population estimates available for Ceredigion, and these are shown below in figure 1, from 1991.
-The size of its population rose by 12% between 1993 and 2003, over five times the rise of nearly 2% in Wales' population.

-Figure 1: Mid-year population estimates for Ceredigion
+At the time of the 2001 Census, the population of Denbighshire was around 93 thousand people, and the area was less densely populated than Wales as a whole, with 111 people per square kilometre.
+The size of its population rose by over 6% between 1993 and 2003, compared with a rise of nearly 2% in Wales.
+Annual mid-year population estimates for Denbighshire are shown below in figure 1, from 1991.

-Source: Office for National Statistics (from StatsWales tables $\underline{003121}$ and $\underline{003122}$)
+Source: Office for National Statistics (from StatsWales tables 003121 and 003122)